 If you like onions in the mix (most people do), peel and thinly slice the onions.

-Combine the vinegar, salt, sugar (or Stevia (in a prepared form like Truvia, it measures same as sugar; if you use another form, you'll need do your own conversion) - or Splenda, if you prefer, if you need a no-sugar version) and fresh water in a large pot.
+Combine the vinegar, salt, sugar (or Stevia (in a prepared form like Truvia, it measures same as sugar; if you use another form, you will need do your own conversion) - or Splenda, if you prefer, if you need a no-sugar version) and fresh water in a large pot.
 Put the spices in cheesecloth bag and add to vinegar mixture.
 Bring to a boil.

 Here's a great trick for the spices: get a baby food holder like this one, available at Target and any baby supplies store.
 It is made of plastic, and can hold the spices for easy removal later.
 It's reusable and has no metal, so it won't react with the vinegar!